Equiwinner™, the Ultimate Hydration SolutionHydration is EVERYTHING. Make sure it works properly. Order Here

 Does your horse have a drinking problem?

 A horse will get thirsty and drink readily when there is an increase in extracellular fluid sodium concentration in the body.
 This extracellular sodium concentration is managed by a sophisticated electrolyte balancing system, or homeostasis.
-If a horse doesn’t drink enough to stay hydrated it is because this system has failed and the thirst signal is not triggered.
-Equiwinner restores proper electrolyte activity so the thirst signal gets triggered when necessary.
+If a horse doesn’t drink enough to stay hydrated, it is because this system has failed, and the thirst signal is not triggered.
+Equiwinner restores the proper balance of electrolytes in horses so the thirst signal gets triggered when necessary.
 The horse will drink enough on his own to stay well hydrated.

 Good hydration is everything!
-At a critical level, dehydration increases the risk of impaction colic and reduces athletic potential.
-But even some little things can improve with good hydration.
+At a critical level, horse dehydration increases the risk of impaction colic and reduces athletic potential.
+But even some little things can improve with good hydration and a proper balance of electrolytes in horses.
 A well hydrated horse will not get zapped with static electric shock when removing blankets in winter because the horse’s coat is also well hydrated.

 Horse owners who monitor hydration carefully take steps to ensure horses stay hydrated.
 Feeding salt to create thirst or adding sugary flavors to water may get a horse to drink more but the water will go in one end and come out the other end without doing what’s necessary in between.
 The underlying electrolyte imbalance still leaves the horse in an unhealthy state.